18F/handbook/pages/training-and-development/working-groups-and-guilds-101.md

 - **Latinx** — A space for people who identify as Latinx, Hispanic, Chicanx, Boricua, Cubano, etc.
-- **Asian and Pacific Islanders** — A place for Asian and Pacific Islander TTS staff members to hang out and talk.
+- **Asian, Native Hawaiian, and Pacific Islanders** — A place for Asian, Native Hawaiian, and Pacific Islander TTS staff members to hang out and talk.
+Open to any member of the Asian diaspora.
 - **Working While Black** — A space for Black TTS staff members.
 - **Shalom Jews** — A space for TTS employees that consider themselves Jewish, Jew-ish, Jew-curious, culturally Jewish, or anything else!